 She spent around $500 total, and everything was reimbursed.
 The money was deposited directly in our bank account in a reasonable amount of time.

 What to Do If Your Bag Is Delayed or Lost

 If your bag doesn’t arrive with you, the first thing to do is to know what your rights are.
 I encourage you to read through the Montreal Convention and your airline’s tariff, which spells out the agreement between you and the airline.

 You’ll then want to file a baggage irregularity report at the airport.
 The baggage desks are usually located close to the luggage carousels.

 Make a claim in writing to the airline within 21 days of arrival.
-There is an excellent step-by-step guide (with detailed resources for air passenger rights in general) for Canadians at the Air Passenger Rights resource.
+There is an excellent step-by-step guide (with detailed information for air passenger rights in general) for Canadians at the Air Passenger Rights website.